LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/part-2/index.md

    This is also a great time to save, commit, and push up your work.
    {{% /notice %}}

+## Testing Part 2

+In the terminal run `npm test`.
+This will run the autograding tests.
+The results will display in the terminal.

+   > To pass Part 2, you need to pass tests 7-10.

+You should still pass tests 1-6 from Part 1.

 Move on to [Part 3]({{< relref "../part-3/index.md" >}})